e271828e/Flight.jl/doc/electrics.md

 Where:
 - $J_p$: Axial moment of inertia of the propeller
-- $\omega_p$: Angular velocity of the propeller relative to the airframe
+- $\omega_p$: Angular velocity of the propeller relative to the vehicle
 - $M_{gb,p}$: Torque transmitted by the gearbox to the propeller
 - $M_{air,s}$: Torque exerted by the airflow on the propeller *along its rotating axis*